Flat Roof Calculator Metal Roofing Flat Roof Deck

 • EPDM Rubber – Ethylene Propylene Diene Monomer – a rubber-like black membrane, usually non-reinforced.
 Most common application method is a fully adhered (glued down) membrane with glued seams / flashings.

-• Material Warranty Period: Up to 40 years Commercial / NO Residential.
+• Material Warranty Period: Up to 40 years Commercial / None Residential.
 EPDM roof system life expectancy – 10 to 15 years.
 Although the material warranty goes up to 40 years for a 90-mil Epdm from some manufacturers, it does not cover the seams.
-Failing seams are the main cause of EPDM roof leaks followed by ponding water, for which EPDM has no warranty either.
+Failing seams are the main cause of EPDM roof leaks, followed by ponding water, for which EPDM has no warranty either.

 Badly installed Rubber Roof: